eschirtz/LoFi-MonkeyBall/README.md

 }
 ```
 ### Simple Collision Detection
 In order to figure out what board components corresponded to actual pixels, we wrote two helper functions.
+Touch events and ball position are stored in screen coordinates, so all we need to do is convert these coordinates to board coordinates and index into the level array.
 ```C
 // Convert board coordinates (16x16 blocks) to screen coordinates uint16_t b2s_x(uint16_t x){